Molecular Analytical Science (MSc) (2023 Entry)

 Frontier Techniques for Analytical Science

-This module introduces students from a range of different backgrounds to advanced analytical techniques.
-To ensure students appreciate the links between need for measurement, instrumentation design, data quality and data analysis.
+This module introduces students from a range of different backgrounds to advanced analytical techniques, and aims to ensure students appreciate the links between need for measurement, instrumentation design, data quality and data analysis.

 Microscopy and Imaging